 The formatting techniques are all regular PowerPoint techniques.
 A few particularities are highlighted.

-What comes up are the placeholder boxes for each item of the agenda.
+In the 'edit layout mode' you will find placeholder boxes for each item of the agenda.

 They are organized into columns and rows and look like a table.